github/docs/content/admin/enterprise-management/configuring-clustering/upgrading-a-cluster.md

   - Enterprise
   - Upgrades
 ---

+## About upgrades to a {% data variables.product.product_name %} cluster

+{% data reusables.enterprise.about-upgrades %}

 ## Upgrading with a hotpatch

 {% data reusables.enterprise_installation.hotpatching-explanation %} The hotpatch installation script installs the hotpatch on every node in the cluster and restarts the services in their proper sequence to avoid downtime.

 1. Back up your data with [{% data variables.product.prodname_enterprise_backup_utilities %}](https://github.com/github/backup-utils#readme).